2024 FLSA Rule Changes

 • If these changes apply to you, HR will notify your supervisor and you of any changes to your status.

-• Training will be provided for supervisors and employees when the rule is implemented.
+• Training will be provided for any directly impacted supervisors and employees

 • As it becomes available, additional information will be shared through emails, townhalls and campus forums.